schoenw/lmapd/README.md

 [![Build Status](https://travis-ci.org/schoenw/lmapd.svg?branch=development)](https://travis-ci.org/schoenw/lmapd)

-lmapd is the proof-of-concept daemon implementation for the Large-Scale Measurement Platforms (LMAP) information and data model
+lmapd is the proof-of-concept daemon implementation for the Large-Scale Measurement Platforms (LMAP) information and data model developed by the [LMAP] working group of the [IETF].

 ### Version
 0.3